algorandfoundation/docs/docs/reference/teal/opcodes.md

 - Opcode: 0x50
 - Pops: *... stack*, {[]byte A}, {[]byte B}
 - Pushes: []byte
-- pop two byte-arrays A and B and join them, push the result
+- pop two byte-arrays A and B and join them, push the result.
 - LogicSigVersion >= 2

 `concat` panics if the result would be greater than 4096 bytes.